An Unmarked Grave, in Such Hallowed Ground

 November 10, 1775

-The Second Continental Congress raises two battalions of Continental Marines, and on November 28, 1775, John Hancock appoints Samuel Nicholas as Captain.
+The Second Continental Congress raises two battalions of Continental Marines, and on November 28, 1775, John Hancock appoints Samuel Nicholas as the first commissioned officer.

 June 25, 1776